FertigLab/CoGAPSGuide/optiona.md

 Important: Whenever distributed (ie multithreaded) options are used, all calling code **must** be wrapped in a check like this so it will only be called by the parent process. **Missing this line will send calling code into infinite recursion**.
 All subsequent calling code, not just the imports, **must** fall under this check such that it will only be executed when the check succeeds.

-NOTE: Single-threaded CoGAPS, such as the run demonstrated above with ModSim data, does **not** require this check.
+**NOTE**: Single-threaded CoGAPS, such as the run demonstrated above with ModSim data, does **not** require this check.
 It is a perfectly valid and correct way to run CoGAPS.
 We show distributed-friendly code here because it will be relevant to the majority of single-cell analysis users, who stand to gain both in performance and robustness of solution.

 ---